Surgical video segmentation is crucial for computer-assisted surgery, enabling precise

 Anything Model

-2 (SAM2) provide prompt-based flexibility beyond methods with predefined categories, but face
+2 (SAM2) offer flexible target specification through visual prompts beyond predefined categories, but face

 challenges in surgical

-scenarios due to the domain gap and limited long-term tracking.
-To address these limitations, we
+scenarios due to the domain gap and limited tracking capability over extended procedures.
+To enable comprehensive development

-SA-SV, the largest surgical iVOS benchmark with instance-level spatio-temporal
+SA-SV, the largest surgical iVOS benchmark with spatio-temporal mask

 annotations (masklets)

-spanning eight procedure types (61k frames, 1.6k masklets), enabling comprehensive development
+spanning six procedure types (over 61k frames, 1.6k masklets).

 Building on SA-SV, we propose SAM2S, a foundation model enhancing SAM2 for

-(2) Temporal Semantic Learning (TSL) for instrument understanding; and
+(2) Temporal Semantic Learning (TSL) for reliable instrument re-identification via vision-language contrastive learning; and

-(3) Ambiguity-Resilient Learning (ARL) to mitigate annotation inconsistencies
+(3) Ambiguity-Resilient Learning (ARL) for mitigating mask drift from annotation inconsistencies

 across multi-source datasets.